arp242/arp242.net/_posts/2017-06-24-kids-programming.markdown

 helps teach you how to reason about the world and reality.
 It teaches you how to think.

-The practical benefits of programming are often touted – and as a computer programmer I can only agree – but it seems to me that primary education shouldn’t be only about teaching marketable and "useful" knowledge.
+The practical benefits of programming are often touted, but it seems to me that primary education shouldn’t be only about teaching marketable and "useful" knowledge.
 It’s about teaching kids a broad worldview, as well as exposing them to a lot of different things so they can discover what they like and are good at.

-This, more than anything else, is why teaching kids the basics of computer programming is important.
+Even with just a few months of programming classes people will have a much better grasp of how a computer "thinks", which is helpful in daily life, as many people use a computer daily.

+If some discover they like programming and continue to work with it – either as a career or a hobby – then that's great, too.
+But it shouldn't be the focus.
+Teaching should be about teaching to think first, and teaching to work second.